m00nl1ghtP00l/gpucloud-docs/docs/enduser/workspace.md

 ---

-## Workspace Lifecycle

-### Create Workspace
+## Create Workspace

 To create a workspace, login and click on the workspaces menu.
 Users can either click on **View All** to access the Workspaces page or click on **New Workspace** to create a new workspace.
 On clicking New Workspace, provide the required details:

 - Name: Unique name for the workspace (e.g., qa-dept)
 - Display Name:User-friendly name for the workspace (e.g., "Project QA")